 Using these above patterns allow you to work with immutable events in a unidirectional workflow.
 If you’re into application development, you are no doubt familiar with how Redux has changed the game for state management.
 Having one store with state that trickles down the component tree allows you to easily reason about how actions affect the state because they are simple immutable facts that all occur in a centralized location.

 If you follow the above patterns, you will be using what is sometimes more complicatedly called Command Query Responsibility Segregation, or CQRS.
 Commands are consumed by Model Services, and Events are produced that are consumed by Denormalizer or Gateway Services, which update Read models.
 Queries are then made against the Read model.

 Because you are using immutable messages, this makes Event Sourcing the perfect pattern for building your Model services.
-Another creation of Matt Walters worth checking out, is a micro-framework called [sourced](https://github.com/mateodelnorte/sourced) that works perfectly in harmony with servicebus, to easily add Event Sourcing capabilities to consume your service’s Events, and persist them to a database.
+Another creation of Matt Walters that I've also contributed to and is worth checking out, is a micro-framework called sourced that works perfectly in harmony with servicebus, to easily add Event Sourcing capabilities to consume your service’s Events, and persist them to a database.